Bottomonium Properties in QGP from a Lattice-QCD Informed T-Matrix Approach: Introduction

-In present study, we will analyze lQCD results for bottomonium correlators with extended operators employing the thermodynamic $T$-matrix as a quantum many-body approach to describe the strongly coupled QGP (sQGP).
-It is based on a Hamiltonian with a non-perturbative 2-body color potential as input~\cite{Megias:2005ve}, to self-consistently evaluate the 1- and 2-body correlation functions~\cite{Mannarelli:2005pz,Riek:2010py,Liu:2017qah,ZhanduoTang:2023tsd}.
-In the color-singlet channel, the interaction kernel reduces to the Cornell potential in vacuum, while its finite-temperature modifications have been constrained by lQCD data for the HQ free energy~\cite{Liu:2017qah}, quarkonium correlators~\cite{Riek:2010py}, the equation of state (EoS)~\cite{Liu:2017qah}, and most recently by static Wilson line correlators (WLCs)~\cite{ZhanduoTang:2023pla}.
-With further constraints from lQCD on ground and excited bottomonium states through correlators with extended operators we here conduct further tests of the $T$-matrix while aiming at an improved precision for the resulting spectral functions.
+A quantitative extraction of in-medium quarkonium properties from lQCD data is not always straightforward and can result in significant sensitivity on the extraction method~\cite{Larsen:2019bwy}.
+Thus, a better control over the functional dependencies is needed, especially with guidance from underlying microphysics.
+Toward this, in the present study we will analyze lQCD results for bottomonium correlators with extended operators employing the thermodynamic $T$-matrix as a quantum many-body approach to describe the strongly coupled QGP (sQGP).
+It is based on a Hamiltonian with a non-perturbative 2-body color potential as input~\cite{Megias:2005ve} and selfconsistently evaluates the 1- and 2-body correlation functions~\cite{Mannarelli:2005pz,Riek:2010py,Liu:2017qah,Tang:2023lcn}.
+In the color-singlet channel, the interaction kernel reduces to the Cornell potential in vacuum, while its finite-temperature modifications have been constrained by lQCD data for the HQ free energy~\cite{Liu:2017qah}, quarkonium correlators~\cite{Riek:2010py}, the equation of state (EoS)~\cite{Liu:2017qah}, and most recently by static Wilson line correlators (WLCs)~\cite{Tang:2023tkm}.
+In particular, the selfconsistent solution of one- and two-body correlation functions under full consideration of the emerging broad spectral functions does not impose a limitation on the pertinent collision widths which is an important prerequisite for describing a strongly coupled quantum system.
+The additional constraints from lQCD on ground and excited bottomonium states through correlators with extended operators provide a further test of the suitability of the $T$-matrix approach to sQGP structure while also improving the precision for the resulting quarkonium spectral functions and HQ transport properties.